New York's 59th State Assembly district

 New York's 59th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Jaime Williams since 2016, replacing Roxanne Persaud.

 Geography

 District 59 is in Brooklyn, and encompasses portions of Canarsie, Georgetown, Plumb Beach, Mill Basin, Marine Park and Gerritsen Beach.
 Floyd Bennett Field is also located within the district.

+The district is (partially) overlapped by New York's 8th and 9th congressional districts, as well as the 19th, 20th, and 22nd districts of the New York State Senate and the 42nd, 45th and 46th districts of the New York City Council.